Injury and the Young Athlete

-Patients often look to their D.C.s as a primary source of healthcare as they bring their children into a chiropractic practice—many times for sports-related injuries.
-Academy of Chiropractic Orthopedists President James Brandt, D.C., MPS, FACO, shares a case study and offers his insights on the issue.
+Patients often look to their DCs as a primary source of healthcare as they bring their children into a chiropractic practice — often for sports-related injuries.
+Dr. James R. Brandt, Executive Director and past President of the Academy of Chiropractic Orthopedists, now the International Academy of Neuromusculoskeletal Medicine (IANM) shares a case study and offers his insights on the issue.

 Following is a brief case study of a young patient Dr. Brandt saw with a serious football injury.